AncaIoanaL/Checkers/README.md

 # Checkers
 Java program to play checkers.
 The program uses Scanner to take the current position and new position from each player.
-The current player will have to input the row number, a spacebar and then the capital letter of the column according to checkers board below.
+The current player will have to input the row number, a space and then the capital letter of the column according to checkers board below.
 For example, if the player inputs 3 A (current position) and 4 B (new position), the program will move the black piece accordingly.

 ![checkers-board.jpg](image%2Fcheckers-board.jpg)